 The CryptO'pinion?

-This is a brilliant multiplayer which has lived up to my expectations and I'm sure you will love gathering around the ST to play this.
-Okay, okay, I admit that I would have loved a single-player option but that's my only gripe as we have thoroughly enjoyed Bombaman - my daughter says it's her favourite Atari ST game [watch our video recording].
+This is a brilliant multiplayer game that has lived up to my hopes and expectations.
+It's a shame there is no solo mode, but I'm sure you will all love gathering around the computer to play it.
+In fact, my daughter says it's her favourite Atari ST game [watch our video recording].
+High praise from an iPad generation kid!

-This is a cracking game for those who enjoy throwing bombs at their friends.
+A cracking game for those who enjoy throwing bombs at their friends.
 Who doesn't?
-So download it.
-Now.

-Update: Kevin has since found the floppy disk of the registered version.
-This is now safely stored on AtariMania.
-Go on and grab it now!
+Update: Kevin has found the floppy disk of the registered version.
+It's safely stored on AtariMania.
+Go on and grab it!